emqx/neuron-docs/en_US/configuration/south-devices/neuhub/opcda.md

 # OPCDA

-Neuron can use the Neuron HUB driver and NEURON HUB Windows program to indirectly access OPC DA servers running on Windows systems.
+Neuron can use the Neuron HUB driver and NeuronHUB Windows program to indirectly access OPC DA servers running on Windows systems.
 For remote system configuration, refer to [NeuOPC Remote Access](../opc-da/remote.md).

 ## NEURON HUB Windows Program Parameters